Community Conservation Promoter

 Many Community Conservation Promoters live and work in the inner hinterlands of Guyana.
+Large towns have power lines, communication infrastructure, and running water, while many rural villages rely on solar panels, latrines, and community wells.
 The hinterland regions are the most rural areas of the country.
-They are vast and varied and include communities in savannah, forest and riverine areas.
-There is typically little or no cell network and internet access in their communities, so most Volunteers will be issued satellite phones for emergencies and to contact Peace Corps staff.
-Transportation to and from their communities may be by mini-bus, hired car, small plane and/or small motorized boat or canoe.
+They are vast and varied and include communities in savannah, forest, and riverine areas.
+There is typically little or no cell network and internet access in communities, so most Volunteers will be issued satellite phones to use in case of emergency and to contact Peace Corps staff.

-Living conditions vary, but Community Conservation Promoters in all locations should be prepared to do the following:
+Living conditions vary, but Volunteers in all locations should have the ability to:

-• Endure long rides on public transportation over rough terrain and/or water
+• Endure long rides on public transportation and over water;

 Professional dress and behavior is extremely important in schools in Guyana.
-School administration expects all teachers, including Volunteers, to adhere to the Ministry of Education’s Code of Conduct which includes being well-groomed, dressing professionally (slacks, belt and button-down dress shirts for men, dresses and skirts or slacks with blouses for women) and respecting the organizational structure.
-Guyanese teachers are viewed as role models in the community and are cautioned by the Ministry to display publicly acceptable behaviors when not in school.
-Community Conservation Promoters will also be held to this standard as they live and dwell in the local communities.
+School administration expects all teachers, including Volunteers, to adhere to the Ministry of Education’s Code of Conduct which includes being well-groomed, dressing professionally (i.e. slacks, belt, and button-down dress shirts for men; dresses and skirts or nice slacks with blouses for women), and respecting the organizational structure.
+Guyanese teachers are viewed as role models in the community and are cautioned by the Ministry to display publicly acceptable behaviors even when not in school.
+Community Conservation Promoters will also be held to this standard as they live and interact with their host community.

-While Peace Corps Volunteers of various gender expressions, gender identities and sexual orientations have served successfully in Guyana, it is important to note that Guyana has restrictive laws that target certain sexual acts.
-Volunteers will need to be mindful of Guyanese law and cultural norms, and use their best judgment to determine how to approach sexual orientation and gender identity in the country and within their host communities.
+While Peace Corps Volunteers of various gender expressions, gender identities, and sexual orientations have served successfully in Guyana, it is important to note that Guyana has restrictive laws that target certain sexual acts.
+Volunteers will need to be mindful of Guyanese law and cultural norms, and use their best judgment to determine how to approach sexual orientation and gender identity conversations and experiences in the country and within their host communities.
 Peace Corps Guyana staff are available to provide support.
-They will address these topics during Pre-Service Training and identify support mechanisms to help Volunteers who may experience a lack of openness and acceptance during their service.
+These topics will be addressed during Pre-Service Training and staff will help Trainees and Volunteers to identify support mechanisms, especially if they experience a lack of openness and acceptance during their service.
 Please refer to the Local Laws and Special Circumstances of the U.S. Department of State’s travel page for more information.

 Serving in Guyana